 Green Park Partners

-Such businesses may have low or negative profitability, low strategic value or be situations where owners have particular preferences in terms of a sale, for example in terms of timing, carve-out or going-concern requirements.
+Such businesses may have low or negative profitability, low strategic value or may be situations where owners have certain preferences in terms of e.g. timing, carve-out structure or going-concern requirements.

-We are particularly interested in businesses that require revitalisation through strategic and operational improvements.
+We in particularly target businesses that require re-vitalisation through strategic and operational improvements.